Expert Witnesses in Personal Injury Cases: What They Are, Why They Matter, and How They Impact Case Value

 Why Expert Witnesses Matter More Than Most People Realize

-Most personal injury cases are not decided by what happened but by what can be proven.
+Most personal injury cases are decided based on what can be supported with credible, defensible evidence—not simply the underlying events.

 Expert witnesses help turn: